Z3R0-CDS/SpotiMove/DEVELOP.md

 # Inforamtions to gather for developing

+## Contributing to SpotiMove
+- Fork
+- Create feature branches
+- Describe the improvement/fix/feature
+- KISS & DRY !
+- Also keep the changes short as I will check them manually
+    - No one likes big commits.

 ## About

 This md tells you what you need when working with tidals and spotifys api.